forwardloop/mapreduce/README.md

 ## Task

 A CSV file contains values of a parameter read off cars' engines during a race.
 The data comes on channels with 1 microsecond frequency.
-Each row contains the name of a driver, parameter value and the timestamp.
+Each row contains the name of a driver, parameter value and a timestamp.

 Write a programme that computes an average value of the parameter for every driver and prints top three positions.